History of modern period domes: Reinforced concrete

-In India, the Viceroy's House in New Delhi was designed in 1912-1913 by Edwin Lutyens with a dome.
+In India, the Viceroy's House in New Delhi was designed in 1912–1913 by Edwin Lutyens with a dome.

 Although an equation for the bending theory of a thick spherical shell had been published in 1912, based on general equations from 1888, it was too complex for practical design work.
 A simplified and more approximate theory for domes was published in 1926 in Berlin.
 The theory was tested using sheet metal models with the conclusion that the membrane stresses in domes are small with little reinforcement required, especially at the top, where openings could be cut for light.
 Only the concentrated stresses at point supports required heavy reinforcement.
 Early examples used a relatively thick bordering girder to stabilize exposed edges.
 Alternative stabilization techniques include adding a bend at these edges to stiffen them or increasing the thickness of the shell itself at the edges and near the supports.
 In 1933–34, Spanish engineer-architect Eduardo Torroja, with Manuel Sanchez, designed the Market Hall in Algeciras, Spain, with a thin shell concrete dome.
 The shallow dome is 48 meters wide, 9 centimeters thick, and supported at points around its perimeter.
 The indoor stadium for the 1936 Olympic Games in Berlin used an oval dome of concrete shell 35 meters wide and 45 meters long.

 The use of metal structures in Italy was reduced in the first half of the 20th century by autarchy and the demands of the world wars.
 Steel became broadly used in building construction in the 1930s.
 A shortage of steel following World War II and the demonstrated vulnerability of exposed steel to damage from intense fires during the war may have contributed to the popularity of concrete architectural shells beginning in the late 1940s.
 In the 1960s, improvements in welding and bolting techniques and higher labor costs made steel frames more economical.

+In 1940, California architect Wallace Neff built a 30-meter (100 foot) dome using an inflated balloon of sailcloth as formwork.
+The balloon was made airtight by wetting, inflated, then supported steel reinforcement as concrete was sprayed onto it in layers.
+This technique was used to build "bubble houses" in Florida.

+After World War II, reinforced concrete was used in dome reconstruction in Palermo, Sicily, because it was quick, strong, economical, and readily available.
+Examples include Church of the Gesù, Sant'Ignazio all'Olivella, and Santissimo Salvatore.